 Jesus called the 11 remaining disciples after the resurrection (without Judas, who died).
 They went to Galilee.
 When they saw him, the disciples worshipped him, but some doubted, the Bible tells us.

 Jesus approached the apostles and asked the disciples to go out into the world among the Gentiles to:

 – baptize them in the name of the Father and of the Son and the Holy Spirit,

 – teach them to keep all his commandments.

 - The coming of the Spirit involved three elements: sound, visible appearance, and experiencing a miracle.
-The sound that came from heaven filled the whole house, like the whirling of a mighty wind.
-The wind is one of several fluid types that refer to the Holy Spirit (oil, fire, and water), revealing His sovereignty, His unpredictable way of moving.
+The sound from heaven filled the whole house like the whirling of a mighty wind.
+The wind is one of several fluid types that refer to the Holy Spirit (oil, fire, and water), revealing His sovereignty and unpredictable way of moving.

 - Although the baptism of the Spirit and the baptism of fire are mentioned in the same statement (Matt.
 3:11, 12; Luke 3:16, 17), they constitute two separate and distinct events.
 The former is a baptism of blessing, the latter of judgment.